v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Capture and reading have separate boundaries.

-A background capture session can write new encrypted data and encrypted offset state while the UI stays locked; old search and display remain behind local unlock.
+A background capture session can write new encrypted data and encrypted offset state while the UI stays locked; reading, searching, and display remain behind local unlock.

 05 / evidence